Shiginn/svsfunc/docs/usage/encoder.rst

 Audio
 -----
-In this exemple, we assume that the source file has 2 audio tracks: the first one is Japanese dub in 2.0 and the second one is English dub in 5.1.
+You can set an audio extractor with :py:meth:`~svsfunc.tooling.audio.AudioTooling.audio_extracter` to demux audio from the input file and an audio cutter with :py:meth:`~svsfunc.tooling.audio.AudioTooling.audio_cutter` if you need to trim the audio.
+To encode the audio file, you can use the :py:meth:`~svsfunc.tooling.audio.AudioTooling.audio_encoder` method with your favorite audio encoder.

+If one or more method is not called, the file produced by the last method (in this order: :py:meth:`~svsfunc.tooling.audio.AudioTooling.audio_encoder` > :py:meth:`~svsfunc.tooling.audio.AudioTooling.audio_cutter` > :py:meth:`~svsfunc.tooling.audio.AudioTooling.audio_extracter`) will be used during muxing.

 .. note::
-    If you are using ``FileInfo2``, you don't need to call ``audio_extracter`` and ``audio_cutter``.
+    If you are using ``FileInfo2``, you don't need to call :py:meth:`~svsfunc.tooling.audio.AudioTooling.audio_extracter` and :py:meth:`~svsfunc.tooling.audio.AudioTooling.audio_cutter`.

+In this example, the source file has 2 audio tracks: the first one is the Japanese dub, 2.0 ch and the second one is the English dub, 5.1 ch.

 .. code:: python